 On 2 January 2018 BEIS published its Updated Energy and Emissions Projections 2017.

-These not only show a steady decline in the Grid Carbon Factors through to 2035, but also confirm the dramatic fall in carbon emissions from UK grid electricity between 2014 and 2017.
+The Grid Carbon Factor not only shows a steady decline through to 2035, but BEIS also confirms the dramatic fall in carbon emissions from UK grid electricity between 2014 and 2017.

 This reflects increased electricity generation from renewables and the switch away from burning coal in power stations.